SantiQ0905/TC1031.606_COMPETENCY-EVIDENCE/README.md

 ### **Option 4: Find Top 5 IPs by Accesses**
 - Calculates the top 5 most accessed IPs and displays the results.
 The results are also saved to `topFive_ips.txt`.

+### **Option 5: Analyze Fan-out**
+- Builds an adjacency list of IP connections, calculates the fan-out for each IP, and identifies the IP(s) with the highest fan-out.
+Results are displayed and saved.

 ### **Option 0: Exit**
 - Exits the program.